Andrew-Garofalo/Hangman/README.md

 # Hangman
-Hangman game created using AJAX
+Hangman game created using jQuery and AJAX